Stenum/klar-parat/PLAN.md

 # Iteration 7 — Multi-Child Same-Screen Board

 **Goal:** Let siblings run their routines side-by-side on one device while keeping timers, urgency, and voice independent.
+Voice feedback is enabled on the parent view before the sessiono is started.

 **Web**